June 12, 2022, 5:30 – 8pm CCC ONLINE PUBLIC HEARING

 Save Twin Brooks strongly encourages all Barnstable residents to participate in this online hearing.
-At this meeting, the subcommittee will discuss the proposed development of a 312-unit apartment complex at Twin Brooks Golf Course, 35 Scudder Ave., Hyannis, as it relates to : Community Design, Transportation, and Energy.
+At this meeting, the subcommittee will discuss the proposed development of a 312-unit apartment complex at Twin Brooks Golf Course, 35 Scudder Ave., Hyannis.
+This may be the last of 6 meetings and we need you to speak at this meeting.

-Before May 17, 2022 – The public can submit written comments via email prior to the hearing on May 17, 2022 to firstname.lastname@example.org.
-Additional comments can be submitted as new information becomes available.
+Before June 12, 2022 – The public can submit written comments via email prior to the hearing on June 12, 2022 to firstname.lastname@example.org.

 - Click on the following zoom meeting link: https://capecodcommission.org/reg/join, passcode: join